orchidhq/Orchid/README.md

 - Plugin-driven Architecture
 - Multi-theme support
+- Admin interface to manage your content and gain deep insights into your build
 - Link to other Orchid sites
 - Powerful and flexible indexing, unique to Orchid
 - Fully replaces Jekyll, Gitbook, Javadocs, and more!